Please link this guide if you use it as a reference for your own content

 Lisa Quick Guide

-Updated for Version 4.0
+Updated for Version 5.2

 Lisa is a 4-star Electro character who utilizes her access to frequent and reliable Electro application from her various abilities to deal Burst, sustained, and reaction damage, while also elevating other teammates with her supportive attributes.

 The full Lisa Guide (or here as a Google Doc) hosted here on KQM by Lisa Mains is a more exhaustive version of this Quick Guide.
-This Quick Guide will primarily delve into Lisa’s more usual and “standard” archetypes, most notably as an Electro On-field DPS through Dendro reactions in addition to Electro Off-field DPS roles.
+This Quick Guide will primarily delve into Lisa’s more usual and “standard” archetypes, most notably as an Electro On-field DPS through Dendro reactions in addition to Electro Off-field DPS or supportive roles.

 If any inquiries about Lisa’s other archetypes arise, being the still viable Reaction Lisa or other atypical usages, do make sure to check out the full guide or the respective help sections in both the Lisa Mains and KQM Discords.